microsoft/CoreTemplateStudio/docs/templates.md

     "wts.type": "page",                             // Template type (project, page, feature, service, testing or composition)
     "wts.frontendframework": "MVVMBasic|MVVMLight", // Frameworks where this template can be used.
     "wts.projecttype": "",
-    "wts.platform": "Uwp",                          // Platform where this template can be used "wts.version": "1.0.0",
+    "wts.platform": "Uwp",                          // Platform where this template can be used.
+    "wts.<propertyKey>" : "<propertyValue>",         // Addition filters defined in the UserSelections property bag "wts.version": "1.0.0",
     "wts.displayOrder": "1",                        // This tag is used to order the templates in the wizard.
     "wts.rightClickEnabled":"true",                 // If set to 'true' then this feature or page is available from right click on an existing project.